 MFUMC has been sponsoring mission trips to Guatemala every year in June since 2003.
 We work at a children’s home and school called LaSenda in the town of Sumpango.
 Our missionary partners are Steve and Pam English and their ministry is called The World our Parish (TWOP).
 The children’s home is a small home for court-appointed children who have come from difficult circumstances.
 Our projects include painting, teaching/teacher observation, small building projects, maintenance projects and leading morning devotions for the school.
 The most important thing we do is to further our relationships with Pam, Steve and the children who call LaSenda home and to continue to share God’s love with them and the other Guatemalans we encounter.

 This ongoing community development works through the Methodist Church in Liberia including the United Methodist Women on projects to help Liberians recover from the Ebola Crisis through job skills development, childcare, education, and Bible Study.
 We support efforts of our Missionary Partner Helen Evans-Roberts on projects to serve orphanages and schools.

 For over twelve years, we have worked with the local Methodist church and community developer Pablo Beltran on projects such as school construction, water purification, Bible Schools, tree plantings, sports activities, home construction and, more recently, a medical mission.
 Our trip this fall will include a medical mission outreach, coordinating with local medical volunteers, to provide much needed care to this underserved community and other community projects.
 For a list of medial supply donations requested, please click on link. https://www.mariettafumc.org/peru

 Other Ways to Serve with MFUMC’s Global Mission Ministry

 Mission Team Prayer Partners

-- write 3 cards of encouragement that the mission team member will be given on the trip, and
+- Write 3 cards of encouragement that the mission team member will be given on the trip

-- come forward with the mission team member when the team is commissioned in worship.
+- Come forward with the mission team member and lay hands on them during the commissioning prayer